didiersmith/steve/chapters/the-particle-computer.md

 "Ask it to find Stacy," suggested Vincent.

 Right.
 God had a plan.
 Stacy had something to do with it.
-The human condition could wait a couple weeks.
+The human condition could wait.

 "Where is Stacy?" typed Russell.